katiehermalik/constellation-journal/README.md

 - Initialize your project.
 (Do not forget your .env)
 - Create your db.
 - Configure your application to connect to the db.
-(Dont forget to use starapp to get your application folder and include it in your settings.py)
+(Dont forget to use startapp to get your application folder and include it in your settings.py)
 - Create a home route, about route, and index route.
 - Create a template view that extends a base for all the routes.